 Instructions

 - Combine the psyllium husk and the water in a large bowl or the bowl of a stand mixer.
-Let it thicken and gel up for about 5 minutes.
+Let it thicken and gel up for about 5 minutes.12-15 g psyllium husk, 300 g filtered water

 - Add in the starch, flour, and salt.
 Mix until a smooth dough forms.
 If the dough seems sticky, let it rest for a few more minutes to let the psyllium and flours absorb.
 Depending on how much psyllium you use, your dough will be pretty soft but should be workable.
-More psyllium will make it firmer and a bit easier to work with at this point.
+More psyllium will make it firmer and a bit easier to work with at this point.80 g starch of your choice, 145 g gluten-free whole grain flours of your choice, 10 g sea salt

 - If you want a thick crust, leave the crust in one ball and move to a greased bowl to rise.
 If you want thinner crusts, divide the dough into two, form into balls, and place in separate greased bowls to rise.